- All rooms and common areas renovated in 2012

 - Kids' menus on room service and restaurant menus

 - Rollaway beds are charged per night (fit in all but Superior and Bay View Rooms); fee waived for kids under 12.

 - Financial District location offers very little for kids.

 Brasserie S&P draws a business crowd.

 The Financial District isn't exactly a foodie destination, but the hotel's restaurant Brasserie S&P serves gourmet cuisine using fresh California produce.
 It's open for breakfast, lunch, and dinner and draws a primarily business crowd.

-Brasserie S&P is helmed by executive chef Adam Mali, and serves California cusine in a modern but casual setting.
+- Brasserie S&P serves California cuisine in a modern but casual setting.
 The restaurant features an open dining area with floor-to-cieling windows, and a prime first-floor location at Sansome and Pine streets (hence the S&P).

 - The lounge offers free tea and coffee every afternoon; cocktails and light fare are available throughout the day and most evenings.